arcln/redux-saga-wrapper/README.md

 export default connect(() => ({}), mapDispatchToProps)(App);
 ```

-You can also retreive the actions creators to call them from a saga or map them manually:
+You can also retreive the actions creators in order to call them from a saga or map them manually:

 ```javascript
 import { actionCreators } from 'redux-saga-wrapper';